Poulton Hall

-Poulton Hall is a country house in Poulton Road, Poulton, an area to the south of Bebington, Wirral, Merseyside, England.
-The present hall was built in 1653 and was extended in the following centuries.
+Poulton Hall is a country house in Spital on the Wirral Peninsula, within the Metropolitan Borough of Wirral, Merseyside, England.
+The present hall was built in 1653 and extended in the following centuries.
 It is built in pebbledashed brick with stone dressings and slate roof.
 Its contents include a three-manual pipe organ.
 In the grounds is a 17th-century former brewhouse that has a clock tower with a 32-bell carillon.
 The house and the brewhouse are both recorded in the National Heritage List for England as designated Grade II listed buildings.
 Musical concerts are held in the house, and the gardens, which contain 20th-century sculptures, are open to the public twice a year.

 History

 Poulton Hall has been the home of the Poulton Lancelyn family since the 12th century.
 In the 16th century their surname became Lancelyn Green (or Greene) when Elizabeth Lancelyn married Randle Greene of Congleton.
 It has been alleged that a castle existed on the site, but there is now no reliable evidence of earthworks or a castle.
 The present hall dates from 1653, and it was extended to the rear in 1720 when Revd Robert Green added a library.
 In 1840 a larger addition was made, consisting of a dining room and service wing, and a billiard room containing a pipe organ was built to the left of this in the 1880s.